atom/github/docs/rfcs/003-pull-request-review.md

 ### Questions I expect to address before this is merged

-Can we access "draft" reviews from the GitHub API, to unify them between Atom and GitHub?
+* Can we access "draft" reviews from the GitHub API, to unify them between Atom and GitHub?
   * _Yes, the `reviews` object includes it in a `PENDING` state._

-How do we represent the resolution of a comment thread?
+* How do we represent the resolution of a comment thread?
 Where can we reveal this progress through each review, and of all required reviews?
   * _We'll show a progress bar on a sticky header at the top of the `PullRequestDetailItem`._

-Are there any design choices we can make to lessen the emotional weight of a "requests changes" review?
+* Are there any design choices we can make to lessen the emotional weight of a "requests changes" review?
 Peer review has the most value when it discovers issues for the pull request author to address, but accepting criticism is a vulnerable moment.
   * _Choosing phrasing and iconography carefully for "recommend changes"._

-Similarly, are there any ways we can encourage empathy within the review authoring process?
+* Similarly, are there any ways we can encourage empathy within the review authoring process?
 Can we encourage reviewers to make positive comments or demonstrate humility and open-mindedness?
   * _Emoji reactions on comments :cake: :tada:_
   * _Enable integration with Teletype for smoother jumping to a synchronous review_

 ### Questions I expect to resolve throughout the implementation process

-When there are working directory changes or local commits on the PR branch, how do we clearly indicate them within the diff view?
+* When there are working directory changes or local commits on the PR branch, how do we clearly indicate them within the diff view?
 Do we need to make them visually distinct from the PR changes?
 Things might get confusing for the user when the diff in the editor gets out of sync with the diff on dotcom.
 For example: a pull request author reads a comment pointing out a typo in an added line.
 The author edits text within the multi-file diff which modifies the working directory.
 Should this line now be styled differently to indicate that it has deviated from the original diff?

-Review comment positioning within live TextEditors will be a tricky problem to address satisfactorily.
+* Review comment positioning within live TextEditors will be a tricky problem to address satisfactorily.
 What are the edge cases we need to handle there?
   * _Review comments on deleted lines._
   * _Review comments on deleted files._

-The GraphQL API paths we need to interact with all involve multiple levels of pagination: pull requests, pull request reviews, review comments.
+* The GraphQL API paths we need to interact with all involve multiple levels of pagination: pull requests, pull request reviews, review comments.
 How do we handle these within Relay?
 Or do we interact directly with GraphQL requests?

-How do we handle comment threads?
+* How do we handle comment threads?

-When editing diffs:
+* When editing diffs:
   * Do we edit the underlying buffer or file directly, or do we mark the `PullRequestDetailItem` as "modified" and require a "save" action to persist changes?
   * Do we disallow edits of removed lines, or do we re-introduce the removed line as an addition on modification?
+* When clicking on the `<>` button, should there be a way to turn of the diff?
+Or when opening the same file from the tree-view, should we show review comments?
+Or only an icon in the gutter?

 ### Questions I consider out of scope of this RFC

-What other pull request information can we add to the GitHub pane item?
+* What other pull request information can we add to the GitHub pane item?

-How can we notify users when new information, including reviews, is available, preferably without being intrusive or disruptive?
+* How can we notify users when new information, including reviews, is available, preferably without being intrusive or disruptive?

 ## Implementation phases